7 Types of Pelicans With Pictures

 1. Spot-Billed Pelican

-The Spot-Billed Pelican is one of the fascinating types of pelicans that can be found in various parts of Southeast Asia.
+The Spot-Bellied Pelican is a fascinating species found in various parts of Southeast Asia.

 This species is characterized by its distinctive yellow patch on the base of its bill, which sets it apart from other types of pelicans.